Labor Doula Instructors

 Therefore my decision to become a Labor Doula was very personal.
 My goal is to support an expecting mom and her partner to achieve a successful birth.
 As a childbirth educator and labor doula.
 I teach that birth is a process!
 Therefore, I’m aware of the stages of labor, and provide several comfort measures, relaxation techniques, and acupressure during labor

 Most importantly, I want my clients to be aware of” informed consent’ regarding any medical and non-medical procedures.
 I’m there to support you and your partner with my knowledge as a doula and years of experience working with hospital staff, OBs and midwives.
-I completed my labor doula training with Dona in 2009 and recertification 2015.
-In the last six years, I’ve attended over 170 births and have taught over 300 expecting parents in childbirth classes.
-I’m certified in Reboz techniques and certified Breastfeeding educator.
+I completed my labor doula training with Dona in 2009 and recertification 2017.
+In the last seven years, I’ve attended over 270 births (Vbacs, 95% Vaginal delivery rate) and have taught over 1000 expecting parents in childbirth classes.
+I’m certified in Reboz techniques and certified Breastfeeding and Lamaze trained educator.

 Ravae S.M.
 Sinclair, JD, CLC, CD(DONA)